Aarhus University Seal

 Prerequisites for participation

-• For participants to achieve the greatest possible learning outcome, we strongly recommend that the participant is actively involved in teaching/supervision activities during the course period, since a large part of the course activities involve course development and trials which is appropriate in the participants own practice.
+• For participants to achieve the most significant possible learning outcome, we strongly recommend that the participant is actively involved in teaching/supervision activities during the programme period, since a large part of the programme activities involve course development and trials which is appropriate in the participant’s own practice.

 • Participants must have a supervisor from their own department as supervision and feedback from the supervisor during participation in the University Pedagogical Programme is expected.
 The scope, form and overall content of the supervisor’s role are decided locally at the faculty or department.
-Please contact the relevant department or faculty for any further clarification.
+Please get in touch with the appropriate department or faculty for any further clarification.

 • Participants must be able to set aside all the specified meeting days as well as time for preparation before each meeting day.
-An overview of the programme can be found on this website.
+An overview of the programme as well as the scope of the preparation can be found on the website.

 • Physical attendance on the meeting dates is mandatory.
-It is not possible to attend online in any of the meeting days.
+It is not possible to attend online on any of the meeting days.

-• Participants must be present in at least 80% of the in-class hours (online activities and independent work do not count).
-If participants are absent for more than 20% (9 hours), they will not be able to pass the course, regardless of the reasons for the absence.
+• Participants must be present for at least 80% of the in-class hours (online activities and independent work do not count).
+If they are absent more than 20%, they will not be able to pass the course, regardless of the reasons for the absence.
+A notable exception must exist for not participating on the last dissemination day.

 • Participants must complete and submit all assignments before or at the deadlines and actively participate in the meeting days.